← Intrepid Scientific·Insights

 - Harvest and logging: The manufacturer records a completed batch in a federally retrievable system.

-- Nominal sale: The manufacturer "sells" the crop to the DEA at a predetermined nominal price.
+- Nominal sale: The manufacturer sells the crop to the DEA at a predetermined nominal price.

-- Immediate resale: The DEA immediately "resells" the crop back to the manufacturer at the same price plus a mandatory administrative fee.
+- Immediate resale: The DEA immediately resells the crop back to the manufacturer at the same price plus a mandatory administrative fee.

 - Secure storage: Throughout this paper transaction, product must be stored in a facility to which the DEA maintains physical access.